 Here are a few points to consider when designing a backup and disaster recovery system for hyper-critical facilities with complex operations.

-- Opt for a centralized solution: The best approach is a fast and reliable solution that can be centrally managed and can support multiple platforms.
+The best approach is a fast and reliable solution that can be centrally managed and can support multiple platforms.
 Many organizations deploy multiple disparate backup systems.
 This is inefficient due to the long learning curve required, even without considering the high risk of these systems leaving gaps in coverage and causing the loss of key data.
-In fact, an integrated system is more cost effective than multiple stand alone systems and is capable of performing much more complex operations.
+In fact, an integrated system is more cost-effective than multiple stand-alone systems and is capable of performing much more complex operations.

-- Opt for Customization: There is no one-size-fits all approach when it comes to backup and disaster recovery.
-The best solution is custom built, which can be tweaked to the specific requirements of the enterprise and which allows both flexibility and scalability to expand as required.
+There is no one-size-fits-all approach when it comes to backup and disaster recovery.
+The best solution is custom-built, which can be tweaked to the specific requirements of the enterprise and which allows both flexibility and scalability to expand as required.

-The STORServer Enterprise Backup Appliance offers reliable, centralized backup and restore system, which is scalable for enterprise businesses.
+The STORServer Enterprise Backup Appliance offers a reliable, centralized backup and restore system, which is scalable for enterprise businesses.
 The appliance’s “incremental forever” technology updates only the changed data, reducing the backup windows considerably and making it best suited for highly critical processes.
-To learn more, contact us today.